 Caring for Your Marble Floor

-Once your marble floor is installed, it’s important to take care of it properly in order to keep it looking beautiful for years to come.
+Once your marble floor is installed, it’s important to take care of it properly to keep it looking beautiful for years to come.
 Regular cleaning with a mild detergent and warm water should be enough for most spills and messes.
 For tougher stains, you’ll want to use a more specialized cleaner specifically designed for marble floors.
 Additionally, you should avoid using abrasive cleaning products or scrub brushes on your marble floors as these can damage them over time.

-Q: What tools do I need for installing marble flooring?
+What tools do I need for installing marble flooring?

-A: The tools you need for installing marble flooring depend on the type of installation you choose (tile vs sheet), but some common tools include chalk lines, laser level, notched trowel, rubber mallet, mortar/thinset, grout float, sponges, and sealant.
+The tools you need for installing marble flooring depend on the type of installation you choose (tile vs sheet), but some common tools include chalk lines, laser level, notched trowel, rubber mallet, mortar/thinset, grout float, sponges, and sealant.

-Q: How much does it cost to install marble flooring?
+How much does it cost to install marble flooring?

-Q: How long does it take to install marble flooring?
+How long does it take to install marble flooring?

-A: The time required for installing marble flooring depends on the size of area being covered and the complexity of the project.
+The time required for installing marble flooring depends on the size of the area being covered and the complexity of the project.
 Generally speaking though, it typically takes 2-5 days depending on these factors.